sanjaysah101/smart-plot/README.md

-# Data-viz-ai - AI-Powered Data Visualization Tool
+# Smart Plot  - AI-Powered Data Visualization Tool

-Data-viz-ai is an interactive, AI-enhanced data visualization tool built using Streamlit, integrated with Google Cloud AI for automated insight extraction and MongoDB for data storage.
+Smart Plot  is an interactive, AI-enhanced data visualization tool built using Streamlit, integrated with Google Cloud AI for automated insight extraction and MongoDB for data storage.

 ## 🚀 Features